Why Enterprise Organizations Need DevOps Consulting

 Azure Pipelines

-Enterprise pipeline architecture typically involves a hierarchy of pipeline templates.
-A central platform team maintains base templates that enforce organizational standards (security scanning, artifact signing, deployment patterns), while application teams extend these templates with application-specific build and test steps.
-This balance between standardization and flexibility is a key design outcome of DevOps consulting engagements.
+Application teams then extend these templates with specific build and test steps.
+This balance between standardization and flexibility is a crucial design outcome of DevOps consulting engagements.

 Azure Boards